amHACKS/deepstalk/README.md

 | :heavy_check_mark: | A Readme with instructions on how to run the code |
 | :heavy_check_mark: | A brief one page description of the methods used with proper citations |
 | :heavy_check_mark: | Outcome Report |

-## What's Next? ##
-- Completing personality prediction for linkedin profiles
-- Providing a GUI for the project